Dynamics of powerful radio galaxies: Semi-Analytic Models

-where $h_j$ is the dimensionless specific enthalpy of the jet, and $\rho_x$ and $h_x$ are the density and dimensionless specific enthalpy of the (external) ambient medium respectively.
-Rearranging yields a relationship between the jet-head advance speed and the bulk velocity of the jet {\citep[cf.][and subsequent authors]{Marti+1994, Marti+1997, Rosen+1999}}:
+where $h_j$ is the dimensionless specific enthalpy of the jet, and $\rho_x$ and $h_x$ are the density and dimensionless specific enthalpy of the (external) ambient medium, respectively.
+Rearranging yields a relationship between the jet-head advance speed and the bulk velocity of the jet {(\mbox{{cf.} \citep{Marti+1994, Marti+1997, Rosen+1999}}, and subsequent authors)}:

 where the dimensionless quantity $\eta_R = {\rho}_j h_j {\gamma}_j^2/(\rho_x h_x)$ is a function of properties of the jet and ambient medium.
-That is,
+That is:

-where we have made use of the power-law approximation for the local density of the ambient medium, $\rho = kr^{-\beta}$, and Equation \ref{jetdensity} for the jet plasma density.
+where we have made use of the power-law approximation for the local density of the ambient medium, $\rho = kr^{-\beta}$, and Equation \eqref{jetdensity} for the jet plasma density.

-The jet length is found by integrating Equation \ref{vs} with respect to time, however, an analytical solution is only possible in the limits $\eta_R \rightarrow 0$ and $\eta_R \rightarrow \infty$ {\citep[e.g.][]{Matzner+2003, Bromberg+2011}}. \citet{Turner+2023} solve this integral numerically using a fourth-order Runge-Kutta method on the following system of three ordinary differential equations:
+The jet length is found by integrating Equation \eqref{vs} with respect to time; however, an analytical solution is only possible in the limits $\eta_R \rightarrow 0$ and $\eta_R \rightarrow \infty$ ({e.g.,} \citep{Matzner+2003, Bromberg+2011}). \citet{Turner+2023} solved this integral numerically using a fourth-order Runge--Kutta method on the following system of three ordinary differential equations:

-We note that in the interests of clarity we have omitted the transverse density and velocity structures of the flow along the jet from the above derivation; we refer the reader to Section 2.2.2 of \citet{Turner+2023} for a complete description.
+{We} note that in the interests of clarity, we have omitted the transverse density and velocity structures of the flow along the jet from the above derivation; we refer the reader to \mbox{Section 2.2.2} of \citet{Turner+2023} for a complete description.

-\subsubsection{Lobe formation}
+\subsubsection{Lobe Formation}